mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > groups.
 Update all keys for all groups on a regular basis.
 Do not preserve
 > keys in different groups when suspecting a compromise.

-If the AS is compromised, it could validate a (or generate a new) signature keypair for an attacker.
+If the AS is compromised, it could validate a signature keypair (or generate a new one) for an attacker.
 The attacker could then use this keypair to join a group as if it were another of the user's clients.
 Because a user can have many MLS clients running the MLS protocol, it possibly has many signature keypairs for multiple devices.
 These attacks could be very difficult to detect,